Lauren Price: Amateur boxing career

-Price initially took up boxing as a teenager but became further involved in the sport after watching British fighter Nicola Adams win gold at the 2012 Summer Olympics in London.
+Price initially took up boxing as a teenager but became further involved in the sport after watching Nicola Adams win gold at the 2012 Summer Olympics in London.
 After competing in a single amateur bout at 17, she entered the Women's European and Youth World Championships where she claimed a bronze medal.
 At the 2014 Commonwealth Games, she became the first Welsh woman to claim a boxing medal in the Commonwealth Games after defeating Kaye Scott in the quarter-finals of the women's middleweight division to guarantee at least a bronze.
 She met Ariane Fortin in the semi-final but suffered a split decision defeat.

-She claimed another bronze medal at the 2016 Women's European Amateur Boxing Championships.
+Price claimed another bronze medal at the 2016 Women's European Amateur Boxing Championships.
 In 2018, she won gold at the 2018 Commonwealth Games, after defeating Caitlin Parker via split decision in the final of the event.
+At the 2018 AIBA Women's World Boxing Championships in New Delhi, India, she guaranteed herself a bronze medal after beating Elzbieta Wojckik of Poland in her middleweight quarter-final.
+She lost 3-2 on the judges' scorecards in the semi-fina against Nouchka Fontijin of Holland.

 In May 2019, Price was selected to compete at the 2019 European Games in Minsk, Belarus, winning the gold medal.

 Price competed in the 2020 Summer Olympics in Tokyo, beating Dutch boxer Nouchka Fontijn in the middleweight semi-final.
 She went on to win gold against Li Qian of China, making her the first Welsh boxer of any gender to win an Olympic gold medal.